tanav-malhotra/numeracalc/README.md

 # numeracalc
-An easy to use CLI tool to calculate the values of words according to Numerology that I made for a friend.
+An easy-to-use CLI tool to calculate the values of words based on Numerology.

 ## Installation:
 ### Type these commands (either in the terminal for macOS and Linux, or Powershell for Windows):